 In the following years, photography became my way of expressing my social interest and creativity.
 I went to places that aren’t known as tourist destinations.
 Always driven by curiosity.
 Always with nothing more than my camera.
 And always focusing on daily life situations.
 Above all, I want to show the ordinary way of life with my photos, in which people all over the world can identify with.
 In the years, my camera became my way to see the world around me.

 I grew up in a Dutch village and went to nursery school at an early age.
 After graduation, the Colombian adventure started.
 Back home, I took the radical step to move to Amsterdam and begin a new life in the capital.

 I’m a strong believer in constructive information giving.
-Therefore my aim is to show and explain the relations between Western and Middle Eastern countries in a constructive way, based on the psychology of political behaviour.
-My intension is to show a human-based perspective by photography and explanation in written and spoken language.
-A perspective based on the dignity of every political, cultural or religious point of view.
+Therefore my aim is to show and explain in a constructive way, based on my background in psychology.
+My intention is to show a human-based perspective by photography and explanation in written and spoken language.
+A perspective based on the dignity of every political, cultural, or religious point of view.

-I hope I can make people think critically about the things that are mostly taken for granted.
+I hope my work can make people think critically about the things that are mostly taken for granted.